Self-Hosting Guide

 Step 4: Run the server

-Make the binary executable (Linux/macOS):
+Make the binary executable on Linux or macOS:

 chmod +x staticbackend